EDUCBA Logo

 $I$3:$L$3 is the range, which shall be checked for the Hike Percentage.

-Therefore, the Hike percentage will get displayed.
+As a result, the system will display the hike percentage.
 Then, Steve must drag down the formula to get all the hike percentages of employees according to their grades.

 Now Steve needs to find out the new salary after the hike.
-To accomplish that, he needs to add the required formula, =C2+C2*E2.
+To accomplish that, he must add the formula =C2+C2*E2.

 Where,